Janfel/sbcli/README.md

 autocomplete (note that if there is more than one possibility, you’ll have to hit tab twice).

-Typing `:help` will give you an overview over all the available special cases and give you an overview over what you’ve defined.
+Typing `,help` will list all available special commands.

+Typing `,def` will give you an overview over what you’ve defined.

-Typing `:h symbol` will enter inspection mode for a symbol.
+Typing `,h symbol` will enter inspection mode for a symbol.
 Typing `CTRL-D` exits inspection mode.

-Typing `:q`, `CTRL-D`, or `CTRL-C` will exit the REPL.
+Typing `,q`, `CTRL-D`, or `CTRL-C` will exit the REPL.

-Typing `:r` resets the environment.
+Typing `,r` resets the environment.

-Typing `:d symbol` dumps the disassembly of a symbol.
+Typing `,d symbol` dumps the disassembly of a symbol.

-Typing `:t <expression>` prints the type returned by an expression.
+Typing `,t <expression>` prints the type returned by an expression.

-Typing `:s filename` will save all of the expressions that were typed and evaluated to the file specified, in the format:
+Typing `,s filename` will save all of the expressions that were typed and evaluated to the file specified, in the format:

 ```lisp